dividebysandwich/rat-commander/README.md

   scripts (Arabic, Persian) are shaped and bidi-reordered for display on terminals without native bidi support (a **Reshape RTL text** setting turns this off when the terminal handles bidi itself).
+- **Windows support** — Full support for windows drives using the familiar Alt-F1/Alt-F2 Norton Commander shortcuts.
+All features except Drive Manager and Network Connections are available.

 For a full, feature-by-feature walkthrough see the **[user manual](doc/MANUAL.md)** — also available in-program by pressing **F1**.